What’s in a Bottle? Real Talk About Bottled Water

 You can also contact your local government about continuing to provide clean drinking water and implementing or improving recycling services.
 Public input can and does make a difference, so let your voice heard.

-Having the choice between safe sources of drinking water is definitely a first world problem.
+Having the choice between safe sources of drinking water is definitely a privilege.
 There are many places on Earth where uncontaminated water is incredibly scarce or completely unavailable.
 There are also circumstances in which bottled water is the best choice, such as when tap water becomes compromised.
 In those situations, by all means, drink bottled water.
 That’s what it should be for.